-It is important to note that in Israel there are 258 local social services in which social workers provide social services to individuals, families and communities.
-Senior managers of local social services are required by the Social Work Regulation (No. 2.4, 1998) to be registered as professional social workers.
+It is important to note that there are 258 local social service providers in Israel, whose social workers provide social services to individuals, families, and communities.
+Senior managers of local social services are required by Social Work Regulation (No. 2.4, 1998) to be registered as professional social workers.
 They are accountable to the local authority and are also responsible for implementing the Ministry’s policies and regulations.
-Following the pandemic and recent war, it has expected that there will be an increase in the complexity and severity of social problems, and that social workers will need to formulate long-term solutions for diverse and vulnerable populations.
-Informal leaders can, alongside the senior managers, play a key role in formulating social policy, i.e reshape social policies through the design of mechanisms and act to promote these policies.
+Following the pandemic and recent war, it is expected that there will be an increase in the complexity and severity of social problems, and that social workers will need to formulate long-term solutions for diverse and vulnerable populations.
+Informal leaders can, alongside the senior managers, play a key role in formulating social policy, for example by reshaping social policies through the design of mechanisms and act to promote these policies.

 Research Program